-How wide spread is Social Media use?
+How widespread is Social Media use?

 The use of social media platforms is not confined to personal use.
 Businesses and politicians use it for their own purposes.
 Their aims vary.
 Some are more obvious like market research, product placement and promotion.
 While others seek to reach supporters, manipulate current events or even incite and perpetuate violence.
 Thus, social media in itself is not necessarily good or bad.
 However, given that not everyone’s intentions are equal, how and why it’s used and by whom, can matter immensely.